Jatin1091/Jatin1091/README.md

 - 💬 Ask me about Analytics
 - 📫 How to reach me: https://www.linkedin.com/in/jatin-sharma-a551611b0/
 - ⚡ Fun fact:
-- -*I love gym and I am a foodie too*
+      - *I love gym and I am a foodie too*